Vigi1993/ethicprint/CONTRIBUTING.md

 ## A note on pressure from companies

-EthicScore has no commercial relationships with any brand.
+EthicPrint has no commercial relationships with any brand.
 If a company contacts you asking you to improve their score through a contribution, please report it by opening an Issue.
 Transparency is the only protection this project has.

 ---